a-george/4707/README.md

 IGNORE behaves like LIMIT/OFFSET when only offset is used (eg. SELECT / FROM / WHERE / OFFSET k is pretty much 		IGNORE.)
 There's a post about it on the moodle forum.
 So, all of the IGNORE code is very similar to the OFFSET code, with changes as necessary.

-<strong>Note:</strong> I am making this repository public, since it appears that the course is not doing this lab 		anymore.
-I am not certain whether this is an assignment that is used at other schools.
-If it is, please contact me if 	you would like me to remove our solution and I will be happy to do so.

 2. EDITED FILES
 ---------------